4.15. Advanced Topics

 sec = np.array([3, 0, 5, 1, 1, 2, ...])

-You can restrict the properties by setting the ret parameter.
-All unneeded parameters are not calculated and set to None, speeding things up.
-This parameter is a seven element bool list that marks all needed properties:
+You can restrict the returned properties by setting the ret parameter.
+All undesired parameters are not calculated, improving the overall performance.
+The function still returns a tuple of 7 elements, but undesired elements are set to None.
+The parameter is a seven element bool list, where all needed properties are marked with True:

 ret = [False, True, False, True, True, True, True]